isaacfink21/biomehorizon/index.md

 ### Dealing with Irregularly Spaced Data

-Since our data is irregularly spaced, the timescale is misleading.
-The distance of time between samples is not consistent throughout the time series.
+Since *otusample* is irregularly spaced, i.e. the distance of time between samples is not consistent throughout the time series, the timescale on the plot is misleading.
 To deal with this issue, the package offers tools to transform the data into a regularly spaced time series.
 To do this, we specify an interval of time at which to interpolate new data.
-Let’s create a new time point every 100 days, i.e. at days 1, 101, 201, 301, …, 1401.
+Let’s create a new time point every 100 days, i.e. at days 1, 101, 201, 301, …, 3301.

 ```
 ## Adjust data to a regular time interval of 100 days
 paramList <- prepanel(otusample, metadatasample, subj = "subject_1", regularInterval = 100)
 ```

 We can see the sample collection days starting from day 1 by viewing the `timestamps` variable from the output list of prepanel.
-This is the third element of the list (the components of the list are identified in the documentation for the horizonplot function).
+This is the third element of the list (you can view components of the list in the horizonplot function documentation).

 ```
 paramList[[3]]